AdmcCarthy/Stroop_Effect/README.rst

 A two tailed dependent sample t-test will be conducted where α = 0.05.

+A two tailed test is selected to test if the mean is not equal to 0 in either direction.

 Limitations
 ~~~~~~~~~~~

-A limitation is the sample size, if this is large enough to give a significant response or if a larger dataset will be required.
+A limitation is the sample size, 24 participants may not be representative.

 Another limitation is we have no information about the source of the data.

-What was the sampling method of participants to the experiment, will they give a random sample representative of the population?
+What was the sampling method of participants for the experiment, will they give a random sample representative of the population?

 We have to assume this an experimental design.
+No other information has been provided.

 There could be some carry-over effects.
 The second measurement could be affected
 by the first treatment.
 Particpants could be initially disorientated with the format of the
-test, being more familiar may increase response time in the second test.
+test.
+By being more familiar with the second test this may increase response time.

 3. Descriptive statistics regarding the dataset